-It is well known that Sugar that is added to food and drink is the major cause to the increase in your waistline , also having damaging effects to your heart, circulation, brain function whilst increasing your risk of diabetes.
+It is well known that Sugar that is added to food and drink is the major cause to the increase in your waistline.
+Did you know how sugar harms your mind and the damaging effects it does to your heart, circulation, brain function whilst increasing your risk of diabetes.

 Dextrose.
 Fructose.
 Lactose.
 Maltose.
 Glucose.
 A sugar by any other name is still sugar.
 In fact, there are more than 50 different names for it.
 But is sugar bad for you?
 Essentially, there are two types of sugar; there is “good” sugar that occurs naturally in fruits and vegetables and “bad” added sugar that’s added to soft drinks, lollies, cakes, buns, biscuits, processed foods and processed meats.